Rel-incode/CristianaSantos/index.md

 Find me on Twitter: [Ruba_AbuSalma](https://twitter.com/Ruba_AbuSalma).

 ### Peer-reviewed Publications
-Ruba Abu-Salma, Kat Krol, Simon Parkin, Victoria Koh, Kevin Kwan, Jazib Mahboob, Zahra Traboulsi, and M. Angela Sasse.
+**Ruba Abu-Salma**, Kat Krol, Simon Parkin, Victoria Koh, Kevin Kwan, Jazib Mahboob, Zahra Traboulsi, and M. Angela Sasse.
 The Security Blanket of the Chat World: A Usability Evaluation and User Study of Telegram.
 In Proceedings of the [2nd European Workshop on Usable Security (EuroUSEC)](https://usec.cispa.uni-saarland.de/eurousec17/), Paris, France, 2017.
 (To Appear)

 Steve Dodier-Lazaro, **Ruba Abu-Salma**, Ingolf Becker, and M. Angela Sasse.
 From Paternalistic to User-Centred Security: Putting Users First with Value-Sensitive Design.
 In Proceedings of the [3rd CHI Workshop on Values in Computing](http://www.valuesincomputing.org/), Denver, CO, USA, 2017.
 (To Appear)